abbashosseinii/sub/README.md

 #### Parsing Logic

-- The `SubParser.parseSrtFile` method takes the file path of the subtitle file (SRT format) and returns a list of `SubModel` objects.
+- The `SubParser.parse` method takes the file path of the subtitle file (SRT format) and returns a list of `SubModel` objects.
 - The parser extracts each subtitle's ID, start time, end time, and text.
 - The `start` and `end` times are parsed into `Duration` objects, which can be used to synchronize subtitles with media.